Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 If you love snowfall, then Tabuk is one of the coldest winter places where you should go.

-This city is the capital of the Saudi region bordering Jordan, and similarly to Jordan, it experiences snowfall regularly.
+This city is the capital of the Saudi region that borders Jordan, and like Jordan, it regularly experiences snowfall.

-And a trip to the city during winter when covered with thin layer snow is a drive over sand; the region experiences temperatures of minus 4 degrees celsius.
+A trip to the city during winter, when covered with a thin layer of snow, is a drive over sand; the region experiences temperatures of minus 4 degrees Celsius.

 Arar

-Arar city was built in 1951 and lay atop a large limestone plateau located in northern Saudi Arabia near the Iraqi border.
+Arar City was built in 1951 and is located on a large limestone plateau in northern Saudi Arabia near the Iraqi border.

-The town experiences what is described as soft snowfall but never sub-zero temperatures.
-Arar is known for its rich grazing lands used for sheep and camel farming.
+The town experiences soft snowfall but never sub-zero temperatures.
+Arar is known for its rich grazing lands for sheep and camel farming.

 Hail

-Hail, a northwestern city, lies at an elevation of 950 meters from sea level.
-This elevation makes it a year-round popular tourist destination for both ex-pats and Saudi locals.
+Hail, a northwestern city, lies at an elevation of 950 meters above sea level.
+This makes it a popular year-round tourist destination for expatriates and Saudi nationals.

 The city is also famous for its agriculture, producing grains, fruits, and dates.